kamranpoladov/websites-monitoring/README.md

 }
 ```

 `StatsService` consumes `SchedulerService` to set up periodic fetching of a website and logging of statistics for both _short_ (every 10 seconds) and _long_ (every minute) intervals.
-Note that the job for displaying for _short_ stats starts only after the website has been fetched for the first time.
+Note that the job for displaying the _short_ stats starts only after the website has been fetched for the first time.
 This is done to handle the edge case of the very first request giving timeout error: if it takes a website too long to respond (i.e. longer than 10 seconds) for the first time, the statistics should not be displayed as we have no responses to analyze yet.
 Also, the displaying of _long_ stats is delayed since for the first 10 minutes they are going to be the same as _short_ stats.

 Method below listens to the events emitted each time a new website is added (see `src/Modules/shell/shell.service.ts`)